Children at Village School have a voice and are heard, and take responsibility alongside teachers for making decisions and running the school.

 - Fundraising, whole school projects

-We achieve individual learning by setting open-ended tasks which can be tackled at some level by any age group.
+We focus on individual learning by setting open-ended tasks which can be tackled at some level by any age group.

 More formal issue resolving involves each chatting to a mediator (teacher, learning support or older student) on their own and then working together with a mediator to determine a positive outcome, with consequences if necessary.

-There are some instances where one of the children may feel too intimidated to follow this process e.g. when the other child is much older, more aggressive etc. or where the nature of the complaint is sensitive and adult intervention is required.
+There are some instances where one of the children may feel too intimidated to follow this process and in these situations, adult intervention is required.

-Apart from safety issues such as wearing shoes, a hat in summer and a raincoat in winter, most rules come from discussions with the children, usually in their whole school meetings.
+Apart from safety issues such as wearing shoes, a hat in summer and a raincoat in winter, most rules come from discussions with the children, usually during their whole school meetings.

 Children are encouraged to follow their passions with regard to causes, and they frequently create stalls etc to raise money for a good cause.